Sykkelfabrikken (The Bicycle Factory)

 A lot of exiting things were going on, a multitude of events.
 Theatre groups, music

 groups, seminars, exhibitions and so on.
-Visiting artists " Artist in residence" could
+Visiting artists " Artist in residency" could

 occupy the 50 square meter size monumental work space.
 Many exiting artists from